UWA-Robotics-Club/self-balancing-robot/site/docs/accelerometer_and_gyroscope.md

 1. Download the above Arduino code onto your device.
 2. Upload the code onto the Arduino Nano.
 3. Open 'Serial Monitor'.
 Make sure that your Baud rate is at 115200.
 4. Follow the instructions listed in the Serial Monitor.
+This may take a while.
 ![Start calibrating](http://127.0.0.1:4000/assets/accelerometer_and_gyroscope/mpu6050_calibration_1.png)
 ![Calibrating](http://127.0.0.1:4000/assets/accelerometer_and_gyroscope/mpu6050_calibration_2.png)
 5. Note down the offset values for `acelZ`, `gyroX`, `gyroY` and `gyroZ`.